sio-iago/restQL-core-java/README.md

 System.out.println("The response JSON is: " + response.toString());
 ```

-In the example above restQL will call user API passing "Duke Nukem" in the name param.
+In the example above restQL will call StarWars planet API passing "1" as param.

 ### Configuration
 restQL receives a configuration class with the API mappings.
 You can use the available configuration repositories -- `SystemPropertiesConfigRepository`, `PropertiesFileConfigRepository` or `ClassConfigRepository` -- or implement your own, using the `ConfigRepository` interface.